vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-n`

 A name for the virtual container host appliance.
-If not specified, `vic-machine` sets the name of the virtual container host to `docker-appliance`.
+If not specified, `vic-machine` sets the name of the virtual container host to `virtual-container-host`.
 If a virtual container host of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, the deployment of the virtual container host fails.
 Use the `force` option to replace an existing virtual container host with a new one with the same name.

 <pre>--name <i>vch_appliance_name</i></pre>

 ### `password` ###